High-Efficiency Stirling Air Conditioner

-Increased energy efficiency would decrease U.S. energy demand and reduce reliance on fossil fuels--strengthening America's energy security.
+Increased energy efficiency would decrease U.S. energy demand and reduce reliance on fossil fuels--strengthening U.S. energy security.

-Widespread adoption of this technology could reduce energy consumption for air conditioning of buildings--providing consumers with cost savings on energy bills, which ultimately can be passed onto the consumers.
+Widespread adoption of this technology could reduce energy consumption in commercial refrigeration systems--providing commercial entities with cost savings on energy bills, which ultimately can be passed onto the consumers.

 Refrigerants with polluting emissions could account for up to 10%-20% of global warming by year 2050.
-Infinia's technology could eliminate the use of these refrigerants.
+Infinia's technology could eliminate the use of these refrigerants from commercial refrigeration systems.